code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-course4/12/Teacher.md

 ### <a name="GetStarted"></a> Introduction

-This lesson gets complicated rather quickly.
-If your students had an easy time with previous lessons, then they should be able to keep up just fine.
-If, however, they found the previous stages difficult, you may want to have them revisit Play Lab: Functions with Paramaters first.
-In this Bee level, students will not only be using multiple parameters iside their functions, they will also be using binary flags (left = 0, right = 1) to allow for logic decisions.
+In this stage, students will walk from using repetitive instructions into learning how to integrate functions as a simplification technique.

 [/together]

 [together]

 ## Activity
-### <a name="Activity"></a> [Bee: Functions with Parameters](http://learn.code.org/s/course4/stage/16/puzzle/1)
+### <a name="Activity"></a> [Artist: Functions](http://learn.code.org/s/course4/stage/12/puzzle/1)

 [/together]